Treating Pain with Spinal Cord Stimulators

 Back pain, especially back pain that continues even after back surgery (failed back surgery syndrome)

 Injuries to the spinal cord

 Peripheral vascular disease

 Complex regional pain syndrome

-Spinal cord stimulation seems to be best at easing pain that comes with nerve-related conditions and conditions in which oxygen-rich blood flow is limited.
+Spinal cord stimulation seems to be best at easing pain that comes with nerve-related conditions causing pain of the legs or arms and conditions in which oxygen-rich blood flow is limited.

 Spinal cord stimulation can improve overall quality of life and reduce the need for pain medicines.
 Exactly how spinal cord stimulation works to manage pain isn't well understood.
-But researchers think that it changes the chemical parts of the spinal cord.
+But researchers think it may affect the neurochemistry of the spinal cord.

 Spinal cord stimulation technology

-With all three types of spinal cord stimulators, you control the level of electricity sent to the spine to make the treatment work better.
+With all 3 types of spinal cord stimulators, you control the level of electricity sent to the spine to make the treatment work better.